intelailabpage/intelailabpage.github.io/_posts/2024-04-16-longformvideoseries-part5.md

 However, they fail to capture how the present connects to the past or future in a world of never-ending visual stimuli.
 Existing video architectures tend to hit computation or memory bottlenecks after processing only a few seconds of video content.
 So, how do we enable accurate and efficient long-term visual understanding?
 An important first step is to have a model that practically runs on long videos.
-To that end, we explore novel video represnetation learning methods that are equipped with long-form reasoning capability.
+To that end, we explore novel video representation learning methods that are equipped with long-form reasoning capability.

 In this blog, we will take you to the journey of how to model visual relations.
 See <a href="https://intelailabpage.github.io/2024/04/16/longformvideoseries-part1.html"> Part I </a> on video as "object-centric" spatio-temporal graphs and <a href="https://intelailabpage.github.io/2024/04/16/longformvideoseries-part2.html"> Part II </a> on video as temporal graphs for modeling several video understanding tasks.